modin-project/modin/README.md

 [Installing with pip](https://unidist.readthedocs.io/en/latest/installation.html#installing-with-pip)
 section of the unidist documentation for more details about installation.

+**Note:**Since Modin 0.30.0 we use a reduced set of Ray dependencies: ray-core instead of ray-default.

 Modin automatically detects which engine(s) you have installed and uses that for scheduling computation.

 #### From conda-forge